tatsuro-iwanaka/PlanetViewer/README.md

 Simulate the disk views of Mercury, Venus, Mars, Jupiter and Saturn from the Earth.

+Download from the releases and `xattr -cr PlanetViewer.app` to run.

 For Windows users go to [PlanetViewerWindows](https://github.com/tatsuro-iwanaka/PlanetViewerWindows).

 <p>